Ostrožská Lhota: Geography

-Ostrožská Lhota lies in the Vizovice Highlands, in the valley of the Okluky stream.
+Ostrožská Lhota is located about 10 km south of Uherské Hradiště and 30 km southwest of Zlín.
+It lies in an agricultural landscape in the Vizovice Highlands.
+The highest point is at 356 m above sea level.
+The village is situated in the valley of the Okluky Stream.

 History

 The village was founded during the colonization in the 13th or early 14th century, which indicated its name "lhota".
-The first written mention of Ostrožská Lhota is from 1371 in a deed of John Henry, Margrave of Moravia.
+The first written mention of Ostrožská Lhota is in a deed of John Henry, Margrave of Moravia from 1371.
 At that time, the village was called Majori Lhota (Latin for "Great Lhota").
 Other old documented names are Velká Lhota, Ostrovská Lhota and Ostrá Lhota.

-In 1421, the so far Catholic parishioners had to follow the example of their master Hašek of Waldsheim and adopt the religion of the Moravian Church.
-In the Hussite Wars, they fought along with the Hussites.
-In 1511, John of Kunovice bought the land of Ostroh and his house later held it until the Thirty Years' War.
+In 1511, Jan of Kunovice bought the estate.
+His house held it until the Thirty Years' War.

-After the Battle of White Mountain, the last lord of the land, John Bernard of Kunovice, escaped to Transylvania and his property was bought in 1625 by Gundakar of Liechtenstein, whose descendants held the village until 1918.
-At the change of the 16th and 17th century (in the years 1663, 1674, 1699, 1705), the village suffered attacks by the Kuruc, Turkish and Tatar peoples from the Kingdom of Hungary and was repeatedly burned down.

-During the Austro-Prussian War of 1866, the retreating Austrian soldiers spread an epidemic of cholera into the village, which caused a death of several dozens of its inhabitants.
+Demographics

 Economy

 In 2007, a photovoltaic power station was installed in Ostrožská Lhota, which in the time of its inauguration was the largest power station of this kind in Central Europe, reaching an output of 702 kWp.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The present parish Church of Saint James the Great was built in the late Baroque style in 1908, in the site of a demolished church building from 1832.
+The main landmark of Ostrožská Lhota is the Church of Saint James the Great.
+The current church was built in the late Baroque style in 1908, on the site of a demolished church building from 1832.
 Its tower originated from the oldest known church, collapsed in 1830.

-The statue of Saint John the Baptist is from 1747.
+A cultural monument is the statue of St. John the Baptist, which dates from 1747.